mackinlayj/discogs-sql-ingestion/README.md

 ## Overview

-Discogs provides a built-in web interface for exploring collection and wantlist data; however, its analytical and customization capabilities are limited.
-While basic metrics (e.g., collection size or high-level categorizations) are available, users have little control over how data is transformed, combined, or visualized.
+Discogs provides a built-in web interface for browsing personal collections and wantlists; however, its analytical and customaization capabilities are limited.
+While basic metrics are available, users have little control over how data is transformed, combined, or reused across projects.

-This repository documents an end-to-end pipeline for extracting personal Discogs data via the Discogs API, performing structured transformations, storing the cleaned data in a relational database, and creating custom, shareable visualizations in Power BI.
-The goal is to enable flexible, reproducible, and privacy-conscious analytics beyond what the native Discogs interface supports.
+This repository focuses on building a reproducible Python-based ingestion pipeline that extracts data from the Discogs API, normalizes the nested responses, and persists the results in a relational SQL Server database.
+The primary goal is to centralize Discogs data in a structured, queryable format that can serve as a reliable foundation for downstream analysis, reporting, or experimentation.

+Rather than trying the worflow to a single analytics tool, this project treats SQL Server as the system of record, enabling the data to be reused across multiple contexts (e.g., ad hoc SQL analysis, dashboards, notebooks, etc.)

 ---